Walter G. McMillen Memorial Award for Parkinson’s Disease Research

 A short supporting statement by the faculty sponsor verifying the nature of and the relative contribution to the research by the student submitting the proposal.
 This statement should be short, not to exceed one paragraph, and emailed directly from the advisor.

-Please submit applications electronically as an email attachment to the co-chair of the Awards Committee.
-Type "McMillen Award Submission" in the subject line of the email.
+Please submit applications electronically as an email attachment to the chair of the Awards Committee, Jennifer Birdsall and Cecilia Poon, with "McMillen Award Submission" noted in the subject line of the email.

 Bonnie M. Scott, MS